Let Me Love You Tonight

-"Let Me Love You Tonight" is a 1980 song by the American pop and country rock band Pure Prairie League.
+"Let Me Love You Tonight" is a 1980 song by the American country rock band Pure Prairie League.
 The lead vocalist for the band at the time was Vince Gill, who would later become a successful country music singer in his own right.
-Noted saxophonist David Sanborn can also be heard on the track.
+Noted saxophonist David Sanborn is also on the track.

 Charts

-Taken as the first single from their 1980 album, Firin' Up, "Let Me Love You Tonight" became the band's first (and, to date, only) song to enter the top 10 on the Billboard Hot 100 chart, where it peaked at number 10 during the summer of 1980, and remained in the Top 40 for 11 weeks.
-The song also spent three weeks at number one on the Billboard adult contemporary chart.
+Taken as the first single from their 1980 album, Firin' Up, "Let Me Love You Tonight" became the band's first (and, to date, only) song to enter the top 10 on the Billboard Hot 100 chart, where it peaked at number 10 during the summer of 1980, and remained in the top 40 for 11 weeks.
+The song also spent three weeks at number one on the Billboard Adult Contemporary chart.